ahmad88me/stiqueue/README-pypi.md

 inside your python project, you can use the client to send and receive messages from the messaging queue.
 But make sure that the client host and port matches your SQServer.

+*Note that the deq is blocking.
+This would save computation power in comparison to the polling method*

 #### Client Code Sample
 1. Import and initiate
 ```